emberjs/website/source/guides/controllers/representing-models.md

 ## Representing Models

 Templates are always connected to controllers, not models.
-This ensures that properties that are display-specific are separated from those that are model-specific.
+This makes it easy to separate display-specific properties from model-specific properties.

-Often, however, it is convenient to be able to retrieve properties directly from a model.
+Often, however, it is convenient for your templates to be able to retrieve properties directly from a model.
 Ember.js makes this easy with `Ember.ObjectController` and `Ember.ArrayController`.

 ### Representing a Single Model